A Lurgan father of one accused of stabbing two men in Lurgan last July has been refused bail by a Crown Court judge.

 McMahon is due to be arraigned on the charges in September, and earlier on Thursday he applied for bail at Belfast Crown Court.

-Prosecutor Joseph Murphy said police were called to a stabbing incident in the Brookvale Walk area of Lurgan on the afternoon of July 27, 2013.
+Outlining the Crown case against McMahon, prosecutor Joseph Murphy said police were called to a stabbing incident in the Brookvale Walk area of Lurgan on the afternoon of 27 July, 2013.

 When officers arrived, they noticed a large crowd had gathered outside McMahon’s house and that one man was being treated in an ambulance for injuries to his neck.